kaidyth/lexa/README.md

 ### LXD Cluster

 LXD clusters are currently untested.
 While the interface should work, no support is currently provided for clustered setups, and the results IP.
 Lexa currently cannot differentiate between ips across different hosts.

-### Multiple Servers

-Lexa cannot differentiate services or interface across multiple independent servers. (eg server 1 has lxd container a, b, c and server 2 has containers d, e, f).
-If you're querying across multiple servers, make sure you're using a accessable interface, such as a network bridge, Wireguard, or another p2p VPN.
+When using Lexa cluster, ensure the bound addresses utilize either a bridged IP, or a shared VPN.